Rain Man | 1988

 More road filming took place in south Nevada, en route to Las Vegas.
-Raymond demonstrates his skill with cards and Charlie teaches him to dance in Caesars Palace, 3570 Las Vegas Boulevard South.
+Raymond demonstrates his skill with cards and Charlie teaches him to dance in Caesars Palace, 3570 South Las Vegas Boulevard.
 The complex has been enlarged since filming.
-The foursome from The Hangover follow in their footsteps.
+The foursome from Todd Phillips's 2009 hit The Hangover follow in their footsteps.

 He takes Raymond for pancakes at the Pink Cadillac Cafe (you can’t do the same – the pancake house is now Blue Bamboo, 359 North La Cienega Boulevard, serving up Asian fusion fare), before battling it out with the medical profession (a cameo from director Barry Levinson) for custody of Raymond.